matthewpriddy/Active-Directory-Deployed-in-the-Cloud/README.md

 From the Azure homepage, search "virtual machines", find the domain controller VM from the results of the search, and left-click the DCVM.

-From the DCVM screen, on the left side, you will notice many selections to choose from.
+From the Domain Controller VM screen, on the left side, you will notice many selections to choose from.
 Select Networking.

 Now, where it says Network Interface in the center of the screen, click on the blue number next to it to access the Network Interface screen.